notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 If your system can run the Android emulator in an accelerated performance mode, you will see one more window in which you will have to set the minimum amount of RAM available for the **Intel Hardware Accelerated Execution Manager (HAXM)** to use.
 I can't tell which option is best for you, so if you are not sure what you are doing here, I would suggest leaving it on **Recommended** option and clicking **Next**.
 ![Android Studio Emulator Settings](./android-studio-emulator-settings.png)

-Now just finish the installation and we are another step closer!
+Now just finish the installation, and we are another step closer!

 ## Installing Android SDK

-Andrid Studio installs the latest Android SDK by default.
+Android Studio installs the latest Android SDK by default.
 However, in order to build React Native applications we need **Android 10 (Q) SDK** in particular.

 To do that, from the **Welcome to Android Studio** window let's click **More Actions** and select **SDK Manager**, which will open system settings.
 ![Android Studio SDK Manager](./android-studio-sdk-manager.png)

-In this window, let's select **Andrid 10.0 (Q)** just like it is required in the official React Native docummentation and click **Apply** to install it.
+In this window, let's select **Android 10.0 (Q)** just like it is required in the official React Native documentation and click **Apply** to install it.
 ![Android Studio Select SDK Version](./android-studio-sdk-version.png)

-After clicking **Apply** you should get a pop-up asking to confirm changes, click **OK** in order to confirm the installation of selected components.
+After clicking **Apply** you should get a pop-up asking to confirm the changes, click **OK** in order to confirm the installation of selected components.
 ![Android Studio Install SDK Version Confirmation](./android-studio-sdk-version-install.png)

-Now we need to accept terms and conditions to finally start installing it.
+Now we need to accept terms and conditions to finally start the installation.
 ![Android Studio SDK Terms and Conditions](./android-studio-sdk-terms-and-conditions.png)

 Once the installation is finished we can click **Finish**, which will automatically close the installation window.
 ![Android Studio SDK Installation Finish](./android-studio-sdk-installation-finish.png)

 We still have to install a few things before the next step.
-In the **Android SDK** section under **Sestem Settings** tab that we opened previosuly make sure to tick the **Show Package Details** box in the bottom right corner.
+In the **Android SDK** section under **System Settings** tab that we opened previously make sure to tick the **Show Package Details** box in the bottom right corner.
 ![Android Studio Show Package Details](./android-studio-show-package-details.png)

 After ticking that box you should see more options.
 Make sure that **Android SDK Platform 29** and **Intel x86 Atom System Image** or **Google APIs Intel x86 Atom System Image** under **Android 10.0 (Q)** is installed.
-If it is not, then select them and and click **Apply** to install.
+If it is not, then select them and click **Apply** to install.
 ![Android Studio System Images](./android-studio-system-images.png)

-The same confrimation window from before should pop-up in which you should click **OK** to continue.
+The same confirmation window from before should pop up in which you should click **OK** to continue.
 Also, you will have to accept the terms and conditions in the next window just like we did before and once the installation is finished, click **Finish** to close the window.

 Now we have to install some **SDK Tools**.
 In order to do that, in the same system settings page click on **SDK Tools** tab.
 ![Android Studio SDK Tools](./android-studio-sdk-tools.png)